hashicorp/nomad/website/source/docs/agent/config.html.md

   on server nodes.
 The value is a map of IP addresses and ports and supports the following keys:
   <br>
+  * `http`: The address to advertise for the HTTP interface.
+This should be reachable by all the nodes from which end users are going to use the Nomad CLI tools.
+    ```
+    advertise {
+       http = "1.2.3.4:4646"
+    }
+    ```
   * `rpc`: The address to advertise for the RPC interface.
 This address should be reachable by all of the agents in the cluster.
 For example:
     ```